Express Term In Contract Law

 Express terms can be created through several means:

 • Written Contracts: The most common method involves incorporating terms into a formal written contract.
 This approach offers clarity, reduces the potential for disputes, and provides strong legal evidence of the agreement.
-Carefully drafted written contracts minimize ambiguities and ensure that both parties understand their responsibilities.
+Carefully drafted written contracts minimize ambiguities and confirm that both parties understand their responsibilities.

 • Incorporation by Notice: If a term isn't included in the main body of the contract, it can still be incorporated by providing reasonable notice to the other party.
 This method is particularly relevant for standard terms and conditions often used in standardized contracts.
 To be effectively incorporated, the notice must be given before or at the time of the contract formation, and it must be reasonably clear and conspicuous.
 Simply including terms in fine print at the back of a lengthy document might not be sufficient to constitute reasonable notice.

 • Incorporation by Course of Dealing: If parties have consistently dealt with each other in a specific manner over time, the terms that have consistently governed their past transactions can be implied into future agreements, even if not explicitly stated.
 This principle operates on the idea that the continued use of similar terms demonstrates tacit agreement.
-However, this principle is less certain than the previous methods.
+That said, this principle is less certain than the previous methods.

 Interpretation of Express Terms: The Courts' Role